Green Agenda 2024:3

 Sri Lanka’s left-wing National People’s Power (NPP) coalition secured historic electoral victories in 2024, winning both the presidency and a two-thirds parliamentary majority.
 A victory marking the first time a formerly insurgent political force has gained state power through democratic means in the country.
 But as the National People’s Power coalition settles into government, their anti-corruption platform and middle-class appeal...
 Read More

-and , 1 month ago
+by and , 2 months ago

 Culture, Economy, Environment, Featured, Green Agenda 2024:3, Social Justice